matiasfha/draft-articles/advanced-typescript.md

 ### Required

-Is in fact the opposite of **Partial**, marking all the properties of a type as required.
+It is, in fact, the opposite of **Partial**, marking all the properties of a type as required.

 ```typescript
 type Person = {